examind-ai/react-mdnotes/README.md

 ## Development

-This project uses pnpm workspaces with a monorepo structure:
+This project uses npm workspaces with a monorepo structure:

 ```
 react-mdnotes/